AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/getting-started/faq.md

 ---
 ## Getting Started

+### Are there any video tutorials?

+Yes there are, they can be found [here](https://www.youtube.com/playlist?list=PLBARbVopIYB17N-NDTTlstcDQ2tihPaTt).
+It explains waypoints, basic cold start, PERF page and so on.

 ###	How	do I interact with cockpit switches? {#cockpit-switches}

 Use	the	keybind	{% include keybind.html	name="cockpit-interact"	%} with	the	crosshair over the switches.